 Abdul al-Wahab started this movement of pure fundamentalist Islam in the 18th Century, as a reaction to the colonisation of the Middle East and Africa by Europeans.
 “We need to become soldiers for Islam.”
 Part of the appeal is its anti-western resonance.
 But when money is involved and weapons, it has more to do with an alternative system not just religion.
 Mosques and churches are ways of controlling the people.

 Next week: Identity and multiculturalism in a changing world, LGBTQ minorities under threat.

-(Photos provided by the interviewee)
+(Photos provided by the interviewee and authorised for publication)